Queens rallies for abortion access

-Donning a pink and navy-stripped crewneck and a button with a clothes hanger crossed out by a red-slash “no” symbol, Forest Hills resident Diane Weisstuch certainly looked the part as she stood on the steps of Queens Borough Hall ahead of Thursday evening’s abortion rights rally.
+Donning a pink and navy-striped crewneck and a button with a clothes hanger crossed out by a red-slash “no” symbol, Forest Hills resident Diane Weisstuch certainly looked the part as she stood on the steps of Queens Borough Hall ahead of last Thursday evening’s abortion rights rally.

 “I was here 50 years ago when this all started,” said Beverly Zuckerman, also from Forest Hills.
 She, too, said she was “distressed” and “disappointed.”